kuliashvili/Historical-Quiz/README.md

 I want to express my gratitude to the React community and the countless open-source contributors who make projects like this possible.

-**Contact**

-You can reach me via email at [giorgi.kuliashvili.1@btu.edu.ge](mailto:giorgi.kuliashvili.1@btu.edu.ge) for any questions or feedback related to the Historical Quiz.

 Thank you for being a part of this historical journey, and, I hope you enjoy exploring Georgian history with the Historical Quiz! :)